 • Procrastination as avoidance

-• Going along with others’ agendas
+• Drifting along with others’ agendas instead of setting your own

 • Numbing through distractions (scrolling, TV, food)

-• Passive aggression when overwhelmed
+• Passive aggression when the resentment finally surfaces

 ❓ Sound familiar?
 When someone asks what you want for dinner, you say “I don’t care.”
 You’ve spent entire weekends doing nothing meaningful but also not resting.
 You feel resentful but can’t explain why.

 Your needs caused conflict.
 Or were simply overlooked.
 Maybe there was a louder sibling.
 Maybe your parents had bigger problems.
 Harmony required self-erasure.
-You learned: My presence disrupts.
+You learned: my presence disrupts.
 My absence maintains peace.
 Disappearing was survival.

-Breaking the Pattern:
+Breaking the pattern:

 • Practice stating preferences daily.
-Start small.
-“I’d prefer the Italian restaurant.”
+Start small: “I’d prefer the Italian restaurant.”

 • Notice when you’re numbing vs. resting.
 They feel different.